Rob Lewis (music director)

-In the recording studio, Lewis has contributed as an arranger and producer to projects by Babyface, Anderson Paak, Mary J. Blige, Dr. Dre, Christina Aguilera and Diddy.

-Lewis served as music supervisor and principal arranger for Christina Aguilera's Vegas residency show The Xperience, as her principal arranger for her shows at Hollywood Bowl with the LA Philharmonic, and served as music director for her Liberation Tour.
-Lewis is also a musician at the Comedy Cellar and his work with comedians include his role as musical sidekick and composer on the WNYC podcast "Late Night Whenever" with actress and comedian Michelle Buteau (which Time Magazine dubbed as one of the "Best Podcasts of 2018"). and his feature as a musician and composer in the Netflix original special "Bumping Mics" with comedians Jeff Ross and Dave Attell.
+Lewis has contributed as an arranger and producer to projects by Babyface, Anderson Paak, Mary J. Blige, Dr. Dre, Christina Aguilera, and Diddy.
+Lewis served as music supervisor and principal arranger for Aguilera's Las Vegas residency show The Xperience, as her principal arranger for her shows at the Hollywood Bowl with the LA Philharmonic, and served as music director for her Liberation Tour.
+Lewis is also a musician at the Comedy Cellar in Greenwich Village, Manhattan and his work with comedians include his role as musical sidekick and composer on the WNYC podcast "Late Night Whenever" with actress and comedian Michelle Buteau (which Time dubbed as one of the "Best Podcasts of 2018"). and his feature as a musician and composer in the Netflix original special "Bumping Mics" with comedians Jeff Ross and Dave Attell.
 Additionally, Lewis is a co-writer of Anderson Paak's single "Tints", featuring Kendrick Lamar, from his album Oxnard, produced by Om'Mas Keith and Dr. Dre.
-In 2023, Lewis performed on the MTV Video Music Awards with global superstar Shakira, and performed several shows on the road with Alicia Keys, including two shows headlining the Jingle Bell Ball at the O2 Arena, and at the Formula 1 Grand Prix in Jeddah, Saudi Arabia.
+In 2023, Lewis performed on the MTV Video Music Awards with Shakira, and performed several shows on the road with Alicia Keys, including two shows headlining the Jingle Bell Ball at the O2 Arena, and at the Formula 1 Grand Prix in Jeddah, Saudi Arabia.

-Lewis serves as guest faculty at Carnegie Hall’s social impact program "The B-Side", where he also delivered the keynote address, and was previously honored as an Artist-In-Residence at Berklee College of Music for five years, where he developed original programming and mentored young musicians across disciplines.
+Lewis serves as guest faculty at Carnegie Hall’s social impact program "The B-Side", where he also delivered the keynote address, and was previously honored as an Artist-In-Residence at Berklee College of Music in Boston for five years, where he developed original programming and mentored young musicians across disciplines.
 In addition to his academic roles, Lewis has spoken at TEDx, Google, Microsoft, and other global platforms about the future of creative collaboration, AI, and artistic empowerment.

 Early life and education

-Lewis was born on the south side of Chicago, the youngest child of Anna Lewis, a school teacher, and Robert Samuel Lewis.
+Lewis was born on the South Side of Chicago, the youngest child of Anna Lewis, a school teacher, and Robert Samuel Lewis.
 His mother placed a strong emphasis on education and enrolled him in classical piano lessons at age five with pianist Tom Stevens.
 Although initially reluctant toward classical music, Lewis discovered jazz during an early lesson.
-Upon arriving to Mr. Stevens' home early one week, Lewis heard Mr. Stevens practicing a different style of piano, and when he went upstairs for his lesson, he asked Mr. Stevens to show him what he had been playing.
-This was Lewis' first discovery of jazz — an experience that sparked his lifelong passion for the piano and for musical exploration across genres.
-Later in life, Lewis would acknowledge that his objection to classical music at that age was probably because "it had rules, with very little freedom to express anything different than what was written."
+Upon arriving to Stevens' home early one week, Lewis heard Stevens practicing a different style of piano, and when he went upstairs for his lesson, he asked Stevens to show him what he had been playing.
+That was Lewis' discovery of jazz.
+The experience sparked his lifelong passion for the piano and for musical exploration across genres.
+Later in his career, he acknowledged that his objection to classical music at that age was probably because "it had rules, with very little freedom to express anything different than what was written."
 Lewis' mother extended his lesson time from one half-hour to an hour so he could devote a half-hour on classical, and a half-hour on jazz.